SosiSis/Gen-Authering/PROJECT_STATUS.md

 ## 🏆 Conclusion

-The multi-agent GitHub repository publication generator has been successfully transformed from a prototype into a **production-ready, enterprise-grade system** meeting all AAIDC Module 3 requirements.
+The Gen-Authering GitHub repository publication generator has been successfully transformed from a prototype into a **production-ready, enterprise-grade system** meeting all AAIDC Module 3 requirements.
 The system now features:

 - **Professional-grade testing** with comprehensive coverage
 - **Enterprise security** with input validation and audit logging